-Free, printable college-ruled notebook paper
+Free, printable college-ruled notebook paper (PDF)

 These are free downloadable images that can be printed onto regular printer paper to give it the appearance of being college-ruled.

 Paper that has lines on it is “ruled” and “college-ruled” means that there is a specific distance between the lines (7.1 mm), often with a margin line indented on the left side.

 Let’s get to what you came here for.
 Here we have three examples of typical college-ruled paper you would find in stores.
 These free and downloadable college-ruled lined paper resemble exactly what you would find right out of a phsical notebook, two versions without a margin line and one PDF version with a margin.

 People used to draw all these lines by hand – can you believe that?
 What did people do when they needed graph paper before a printers were invented I’ll never know.
 Anyways, it’s great to have computers to print them for us!

 College-ruled paper with differing styles or widths of lines can be used for different functions – for example, a student can double-space their work more easily in this format, which allows for a teacher to add corrections above or below the sentence in question.

 Younger students who are just learning how to write and tend to write larger can use multiple lines if needed.
 For those that prefer larger distance between lines, there’s also the option of wide-ruled paper.
 Here’s another college-ruled notebook paper with alternating dark and dotted lines.